OpenMined/PSI/private_set_intersection/javascript/README.md

   )

   // Create the setup message that will later
-  // be used to compute the intersection. const serverSetup = server.createSetupMessage(
+  // be used to compute the intersection.
+By default,
+  // this function will use Golomb Compressed Sets (GCS).
+  // You may pass in an extra argument at the end to pick
+  // the bloom filter option.
+  const serverSetup = server.createSetupMessage(
     fpr,
     numClientElements,
     serverInputs
+    // psi.dataStructure.GCS // This is the default and can omitted )

+  // Example with regular bloom filter
+  // const serverSetup = server.createSetupMessage(
+  //   fpr,
+  //   numClientElements,
+  //   serverInputs,
+  //   psi.dataStructure.BloomFilter
-  )
+  // )

   /******************
    *** 2. Client ****